Kyle Isbel Player Props: Royals vs. Tigers

 Kyle Isbel At The Plate

-- Isbel has 10 doubles, a triple, two home runs and seven walks while hitting .203.
+- Isbel is batting .197 with 10 doubles, a triple, two home runs and seven walks.

-- In 40 games played this season, he has gone deep in just two of them.
+- In 41 games played this season, he has homered in just two of them.

+- In 10 games this season, Isbel has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.